 Cost

 Many people who are focused on their finances are also very frugal.
 Said another way, they want things to be free!
-If you can't stomach paying for a financial tool, you are going to have a hard time with Monarch Money.
+If you can’t stomach paying for a financial tool, you are going to have a hard time with Monarch.

-In our opinion, though, the Monarch platform is so robust and the advice is so solid, the fee is worth it.
-Plus, you don't have to battle any annoying (or worse, tempting!) ads, and you can count on them to not sell your data.
+In our opinion, though, the Monarch platform is so robust and the advice is so solid that the fee is worth it.
+Plus, you don’t have to battle any annoying (or worse, tempting!) ads, and you can count on them not to sell your data.
 Paid services do have their perks!

 They also currently offer a free 7-day trial so you can take the tool for a test drive before paying.